Nerajno/Trapper_Keeper-v1/README.md

 ### The Why
 Created to act as demonstrator for a mobile compatible fullstack Rails app.
-It utilizes the [devise gem](https://github.com/heartcombo/devise) for authorization and authentication, Bootstrap for styling, Postgresql for database purposes, Heroku for hosting and a configured cron-job to heroku based readily available.
+It utilizes the [devise gem](https://github.com/heartcombo/devise) for authorization and authentication, Bootstrap for styling, Postgresql for database purposes, Heroku for hosting and a configured cron-job to heroku based readily available ( had to update this to fly.io due to Herkou's new policies).

 ## Screenshots/Demo
 ![ScreenShot of the app](https://github.com/Nerajno/Trapper_Keeper/blob/main/app/assets/images/AppScreenshots/trapperkeepr.png)